 \subsection{Motivation}

-During the past few years, composite optimization has attracted considerable interest due to their importance in applications, e.g., compressed sensing, image processing and machine learning.
+Composite optimization has attracted considerable interest for its applications in compressed sensing, image processing and machine learning.
 Many algorithmic studies have been focused on composite optimization of the form $\min_{x \in X}f(x) + g(x)$, where $f$ is a smooth convex function and $g$ is a nonsmooth function with certain special structures.
 Optimal first-order methods have been developed in \cite{nesterov2007gradient,tseng2008accelerated,beck2009fast,Lan14-1,lanOuyang2016GradientSliding} for solving these problems under different assumptions about $g$.
-In the stochastic setting, Lan~\cite{Lan08,Lan08-1} present an accelerated stochastic approximation method that can achieve the optimal iteration/sampling complexity when one only has access to stochastic (sub)gradients of the objective function (see, e.g.,~\cite{ghadimi2012optimal,GhaLan13-1,chen2014optimal} for extensions).
-The study of composite optimization has been later expanded to more complex nested composition problems.
+In the stochastic setting, Lan~\cite{Lan08,Lan08-1} presented an accelerated stochastic approximation method that can achieve the optimal iteration/sampling complexity when one only has access to stochastic (sub)gradients of the objective function (see, e.g.,~\cite{ghadimi2012optimal,GhaLan13-1,chen2014optimal} for extensions).

+The study of composite optimization has later expanded to more complex nested composition problems.
 Specifically, Lewis and Wright \cite{lewis2016proximal} developed a globally convergent algorithm for solving $\min_{x \in X}f(g(x))$, where the outer layer function $f$ can be non-smooth, non-convex and extended-valued.
 Lan~\cite{Lan15Bundle} also studied the complexity of these problems when $f$ is relatively simple.
-Wang et. al.~\cite{wang2017accelerating} are the first to study nested stochastic composite optimization (NSCO) problems when $f$ and $g$ are given as expectation functions.
-NSCO found wide applications in reinforcement learning \cite{wang2017accelerating}, meta-learning \cite{chen2020solving}, and risk-averse optimization \cite{ruszczynski2020stochastic}, and thus becomes a more and more important topic in stochastic optimization.
+Wang et al. \cite{wang2017accelerating} are the first to study nested stochastic composite optimization (NSCO) problems when $f$ and $g$ are given as expectation functions.
+Since NSCO finds wide applications in reinforcement learning \cite{wang2017accelerating}, meta-learning \cite{chen2020solving}, and risk-averse optimization \cite{ruszczynski2020stochastic}, it becomes an important topic in stochastic optimization.